amr/backup-tools/README.txt

      make-project-backup.sh
      toolbox/*.sh

-  3. Open backup-tools/projects-conf/default and provide ALL parameters.
+  3. Copy backup-tools/projects-conf/defaults.template to backup-tools/projects-conf/defaults and provide ALL parameters.
 They are all documented inline.

   4. Optional: If you want to encrypt your backup using a GPG key, then create